andrewrk/zig-general-purpose-allocator/README.md

 corresponding bit is 1 and set it to 0.

 The memory for the allocator goes on its own page, with no write permissions.
-On call to alloc and free, the allocator uses mprotect to make its own state writable, and then removes write permissions before returning.
+On call to reallocFn and shrinkFn, the allocator uses mprotect to make its own state writable, and then removes write permissions before returning.
 However bucket metadata is not protected in this way yet.

 Buckets have prev and next pointers.
 When there is only one bucket for a given size class, both prev and next point to itself.
 When all slots of a bucket are used, a new bucket is allocated, and enters the doubly linked list.
 The main allocator state tracks the "current" bucket for each size class.
+Leak detection currently only checks the current bucket.

+Reallocation detects if the size class is unchanged, in which case the same pointer is returned unmodified.
+If a different size class is required, the allocator attempts to allocate a new slot, copy the bytes, and then free the old slot.

 ## Roadmap

+* Implement shrink
+* Reallocation of small object to large object
+* Reallocation of large object to large object
+* Reallocation of large object to small object
 * Handle the case when realloc sized down and free would find another bucket.
 * Scan all buckets when detecting leaks.
 * Make allocations favor iterating forward over slots.
 Favor using new slots in the same memory page over reusing freed slots.
 * On invalid free, print nearest allocation/deallocation stack trace
 * Do the memory protection for bucket metadata too
-* Catch the error when wrong n or wrong alignment is given to free or realloc/shrink.
+* Catch the error when wrong size or wrong alignment is given to free or realloc/shrink.
 * Ability to print stats
   * Requested Bytes Allocated (total of n for every alloc minus n for every free)
   * Resident Bytes (pagesize * number of pages mmapped for slots)
   * Overhead Bytes (how much memory the allocator state is using)
+* Make it configurable with comptime parameters
 * Validation fuzz testing
 * Performance benchmarking
   * Do we need meta-buckets?